 A TripAdvisor member has mainly two means for providing feedback: a free text area for input of textual comments; and a quantitative score between 1 and 5.
 The textual comments, by concealing interesting user sentiments, have been widely studied in the literature.
 However, knowledge extraction based on such comments is usually harder to achieve when compared to the quantitative score.
 Furthermore, the inherent subjectivity associated with human language poses difficult challenges to overcome.
 On the opposite side, the quantitative score is an objective measure, easier to model.
 Still, research on the score is rather scarce in comparison to research on textual reviews.
 Hence, the knowledge extraction procedure presented in this paper is based on modeling TripAdvisor score.
-What are the characteristics underlined in a review that ultimately lead to a certain score?
-And how are these features influencing a tourist to rank a stay in a hotel unit?
-The present study aimed at enlightening hospitality research by answering these questions for the case of Las Vegas Strip.
+The present study aimed at: (1) unveiling how each of the features used to feed the model affects the score granted, and (2) understanding the specific effect of the individual features on the score.